Hello world! The Ginger Investor here…

 Looking back I was so naive….
 But I guess most people in their 20s are.
 Having a credit card soon became a way to even out expenses between pay-checks.

 Sure I got a little bit of a discount, but that is how I justified it to myself.
 Obviously it wasn’t really anything significant to allow for this.
-The contract fees for upgrading all went onto my credit cards.
+The contract and exit fees for upgrading, all went onto my credit cards.

 And so the debt cycle continued its spiral out of control.

-The Ginger Investor, without the investing 😀 & 🙁
+The Ginger Investor, without any of the investing 😀 🙁

 What ‘Retire Early’ means to me